NAUbackup/VmBackup/README.md

 ## CIFS (SMB) Setup
   - Similar to NFS, a CIFS storage area to hold the backup storage will need to be configured on either a Windows server or CIFS-compatible storage device and the corresponding mount area made available to all the XenServer hosts.
+In this case, the variable DEFAULT_BACKUP_DIR in the VmBackup.py script should be modified according to the instructions given within that file.
   - Again, since XenServer natively supports CIFS connections, no firewall modifications should be necessary on the XenServer end.